-The Greatest Royal Rumble fluke finish was a throwback to a classic and here’s why.
+The fluke finish at the WWE Greatest Royal Rumble in 2018 was a throwback to a classic, and here’s why.

 In late 1983, the WWF had no hotter babyface than Jimmy "Superfly" Snuka.
 Bob Backlund was the world champion, but by this point, his clean-cut, all-American babyface act had grown stale with audiences in the Northeast.
 Hulkamania was still a few months away from being fully realized (although Vince McMahon was rapidly making moves behind the scenes).
 Snuka was, almost by default, the top babyface in the company.

 Here’s how he got there: as the company’s top heel, Snuka landed a series of title matches with Backlund at Madison Square Garden in 1982, winning via disqualification and count-out, respectively.
-The two met for a third bout at MSG–this time inside a steel cage.
-Snuka tried his infamous “Superfly” leap from the top of the cage; the champion rolled out of the way and escaped the cage to retain his title.
+The two met for a third bout at MSG — this time inside a steel cage.
+Snuka tried his legendary "Superfly" leap from the top of the cage; the champion rolled out of the way and escaped the cage to retain his title.

-Shortly after, “Nature Boy” Buddy Rogers interviewed Snuka, claiming he had evidence to show that Snuka’s manager, the evil Lou Albano was swindling him out of money.
-Snuka asked Rogers to be his manager–the first words Snuka ever uttered on WWF programming–to fully break things off with Albano.
-Shortly after, Rogers accompanied Snuka to the ring to face Ray “The Crippler” Stevens.
+Shortly after, "Nature Boy" Buddy Rogers interviewed Snuka, claiming he had evidence to show that Snuka’s manager, the evil Lou Albano, was swindling him out of money.
+Snuka asked Rogers to be his manager — the first words Snuka ever uttered on WWF programming — to break things off with Albano fully.
+Shortly after, Rogers accompanied Snuka to the ring to face Ray "The Crippler" Stevens.

 Boston Garden Balcony describes what happened next: